cloudflare/cloudflare-docs/content/turnstile/reference/client-side-errors.md

 The `error-callback` option for explicitly rendering widgets and the `data-error-callback` attribute on implicit rendering provides a JavaScript callback to handle potential errors that occur.

-Specifying an error callback is optional, and if no error callback is set, Turnstile will throw a JavaScript exception upon error.
+Specifying an error callback is optional.
+If no error callback is set, Turnstile will throw a JavaScript exception upon error.

 If an error callback returns with a non-falsy result, Turnstile will assume that the error callback handled the error accordingly.